-Mathe ematics Session 1 Session 2 · CBT Teacher's Directions CBT Teacher's Directions Classroom roster Classroom roster Student login tickets for students who will be testing Student login tickets for students who will be testing Grades 3-8 Session access code for students to begin applicable sessions Session access code for students to begin applicable sessions Proctor PIN for reactivating paused tests • Proctor PIN for reactivating paused tests Scratch Paper (one piece of lined or plain paper and one piece of graph paper per student) Scratch Paper (one piece of lined or plain paper and one piece of graph paper per student) Grades 5-8 Mathematics Reference Sheet Mathematics Reference Sheet Grade 6 only: Scientific or four-function calculators with a square root key (one per student) Grades 7-8 Scientific calculators (one per student) Scientific calculators (one per student)
+Mathematics Session 1 Session 2 · CBT Teacher's Directions CBT Teacher's Directions · Classroom roster Classroom roster Student login tickets for students who will be testing Student login tickets for students who will be testing Grades 3-8 Session access code for students to begin applicable sessions Session access code for students to begin applicable sessions Proctor PIN for reactivating paused tests Proctor PIN for reactivating paused tests Scratch Paper (one piece of lined or plain paper and one piece of graph paper per student) Scratch Paper (one piece of lined or plain paper and one piece of graph paper per student) Individual school-issued student device Individual school-issued student device Mathematics Reference Sheet Grades 5-8 Mathematics Reference Sheet Grade 6 Session 2 only: Scientific or four-function calculators with a square root key (one per student) Grades 7-8 Scientific calculators (one per student) Scientific calculators (one per student)

-\For students testing on computers in Grade 6 for Session 2 and Grades 7-8 for Sessions 1 and 2, a calculator is provided as part of the computer testing delivery system.
-However, schools should continue to supply students with exclusive use of the type of hand-held calculator the students use for everyday mathematics instruction.
+^{}For students testing on computers in Grade 6 for Session 2 and Grades 7-8 for Sessions 1 and 2, a calculator is provided as part of the computer testing delivery system.
+However, schools may continue to supply students with exclusive use of the type of hand-held calculator the students use for everyday mathematics instruction.
+If a student taking the Mathematics CBT requests a hand-held calculator, one must be provided where permitted.